aome510/spotify-player/doc/config.md

 ### Palette

-To define a theme's color palette, user needs to specify **all** the below fields:
+A theme's palette consists of the following fields:

 - `background`
 - `foreground`